-People in Palm Beach County recognize that divorces are never easy.
-Getting a divorce after 50 can certainly complicate matters.
-Couples from Jupiter to Wellington tend to have more earnings and estate issues than younger couples.
+Divorces are never easy.
+Divorcing after 50 can certainly complicate an already difficult process.
+Couples who are older in age and who have been married for a long period of time accumulate more marital assets and liabilities and higher incomes.
 This does not mean, however, that the process can’t be cooperative.
-Let’s look at a few reasons why Collaborative Divorce benefits older couples:
+Let’s look at a few reasons why Collaborative Divorce benefits older couples.